Moments of L-functions and Liouville-Green method: Mollification and non-vanishing at the critical point

-\end{lem} Note that the main terms in the asymptotic formulas for the twisted moments in the weight aspect have only minor changes comparing with the main terms in the level aspect.
+This completes the proof. \end{proof} Note that the main terms in the asymptotic formulas for the twisted moments in the weight aspect have only minor changes comparing with the main terms in the level aspect.
 Thus we can follow closely the approach of \cite[Sec.
-6]{KM2}.
-In particular, choosing the same mollifier as in \cite[Sec.
-6]{KM2} we prove the main theorem.
+5]{KM2}.

 \begin{thm} For any $\epsilon>0$ there exists $k_0=k_0(\epsilon)$ such that for any $k\geq k_0$ and $k \equiv 0\Mod{2}$ we have